salekinsirajus/qiskit_quantum_circuit_debugger/README.md

 matrix to circuit part B.This custom gate is equivalent to the circuit part A.
 Now run this custom gate and then part B.

-## Progress Made
-- Synthesized a new circuit based on a unitary matrix and run it on a real hardware.
-- Assessed the importance of phase date in synthesizing a circuit from breakpoint
-- Investigated different methods of generating unitary matrices

 ## Final Result
 We implemented a hybrid approach that uses both a simulator and a hardware